NoodleChad/NoodleChad/README.md

 - 👋 Hi, I’m Alexandre Tremblay (@NoodleChad)
 - 👀 I’m interested in optimization and its applications to metabolic engineering
-- 🌱 I’m currently learning neural networks
+- 🌱 I’m currently learning how to linearise non-linear constraints
 - 💞️ I’m looking to collaborate on any project involving numbers, evolution and metabolism
 - 📫 How to reach me alexandre.tremblay@mail.utoronto.ca